hddm-devs/hddm/README.rst

 -------

-The easiest way is to download and install the `Enthought Python Distribution`_ which is free for academic use.
+The easiest way is to download and install the `Enthought Python Distribution`_ (EPD) which is free for academic use.

 After this open cmd.exe and type ::

     easy_install hddm

+to install the binary version.

+If you want to compile on windows, I found that the EPD does not seem to have OpenMP support.
+Downloading the mingw32 compiler solved the problem and compiled HDDM successfully.

 Linux (Debian based, such as Ubuntu)
 ------------------------------------